Nirvana’s Krist Novoselic On In Utero: “Kurt had this charisma, this intensity that was compelling to people.”

 ON SEPTEMBER 21, 1991, Nirvana began their Nevermind North American tour at Toronto Opera House.
 The venue capacity was 980 and the band had a road crew of three.
 Two years and many million album sales later, the In Utero North American tour opened at Veterans Memorial Coliseum in Phoenix, to an audience of 15,000 and with the off-stage team now numbering 17.
 Kurt Cobain, Dave Grohl and Krist Novoselic had on-stage company too: Pat Smear, formerly of LA punk legends the Germs, was now full-time touring guitarist, plus cellist Lori Goldston.
 Meanwhile, amid fake trees and the state-of-the-art lightshow stood two life-size anatomical models with angel wings, like a pair of dream sentinels.

-“We were trying to be professional,” Novoselic recalls, speaking in the latest edition of MOJO.
+“We were trying to be professional,” Novoselic recalls.
 “So we put on a show for people: an acoustic section, an amazing stage set.
 It was all about being a world class band.”
 The 1993/94 In Utero tours of North America and Europe saw Nirvana – hitherto an occasionally erratic live act – accept the challenge of playing massive arenas and delivering consistency on a nightly basis across four months.
-Proof of how successful they were emerges in a significant new live document: two entire shows from late 1993 and early 1994, the latter in their home city of Seattle, are being released on a 30th anniversary edition of In Utero, the final Nirvana album.
+Proof of how successful they were emerges in a significant new live document: two entire shows from late 1993 and early 1994, the latter in their home city of Seattle, included in the 30th anniversary edition of In Utero, the final Nirvana album.
 These unheard soundboard digital recordings, “source separated and reconstructed” by producer Jack Endino, attest to both the band’s ensemble power and Cobain’s uncanny ability to transmute inner pain into cathartic performance.

 “The shows rock,” says Novoselic.
 “They need to be heard.
 Now with the AI, you can take a stereo mix and then break it down into a multitrack.
 So you can get really good mixes.
 They sound raw.
 And you get Kurt up there who’s just carrying the show.
 Amazing.”
 That same combination of pure artistic instinct and work ethic defined the original album itself, which is now remastered by Bob Weston, engineer Steve Albini’s assistant during the 12-day recording session in February 1993.
 Various deluxe box formats offer ancillary baubles like replica backstage passes, a 3-D mobile of the cover art’s angel, and a removable acrylic panel of said art complete with display stand.
 “You know, people love that tactile stuff,” Novoselic chuckles.
 “It’s like reading MOJO, right?
 With your fingers on the page.”